 Walhalla in Donaustauf – architectural surveying, 3D documentation, orthophotos and CAD plans

 Walhalla is only about 5 km from our home: one of the most important monumental “commemorative buildings” of Classicism.
 This “temple of fame”, constructed in commission of king Ludwig I. of Bavaria 1830-1842, is still a great attraction site today.
 With the Parthenon in Athens as a model, it is built in a doric peripteral style.
-The pompous interior remembers important persons with 130 busts and 65 memorial tablets.
+The magnificent interior commemorates important persons with 130 busts and 65 memorial tablets.

 In 2010, our task was to realise a true-to-deformations 3D survey of the Walhalla.
 For all necessary work, we drew all required pricise blueprints, views, orthophotos, floor plans and cross sections from this data.